 The Florida Panhandle has so much to offer.
 Be sure to include a stop here on your next Florida vacation!
-For additional resources, check out my blog, Visit Pensacola, or Destin-ation.
+For additional resources, check out Visit Pensacola, or Destin-ation.

 Jennifer Close lives in Pensacola, FL with her husband and two small children.
 She is the publisher of Two Kids and a Map, a travel blog about her family travel adventures.